jparr721/Lazarus/DOCUMENTATION.md

 # Documentation
 Documentation is added at sufficient milestones.

+## October 3rd, 2018
+With the new and improved dataset I am getting an extremely high level of performance out of my algorithm.
+It is succeeding very well at what it does and has exhibited extremely high accuracy in both cases across multiple system runs.

+Training Accuracy: 99%
+Test Accuracy: 99%

 ## September 12th, 2018
 The support vector machine implementation via tensorflow allowed for a very marginal increase in training time for the algorithm, and a very negligable increase in overall predictive accuracy of